 Potchefstroom is one of the biggest cities in the North West Province of South Africa.
 The city is nicknamed Potch.
-I have not visited this city since 2005 when I attented the yearly Aardklop festival.
-Potchefstroom has been selected as the 10 facts topic for today.
-If I’ve left out anything important in this post, please comment.
+I have not visited this city since 2005 when I attended the yearly Aardklop festival.

 Here are some facts about Potchefstroom: